 Pregnancy risk assessment

-Your manager should discuss the outcome of the risk assessment with you.
+The manager should discuss the outcome of the risk assessment with the pregnant employee.
 This will include any identified risks and necessary control measures.

 They should assess ways to avoid the risk by:

 Step 1.
-Adjusting your working conditions and/or hours of work
+Adjusting the working conditions and/or hours of work

 Step 2.
-Providing you with suitable alternative work
+Providing the employee with suitable alternative work

 Step 3.
-Giving you health and safety leave
+Approving health and safety leave for the employee

 Health and safety leave is 21 paid days off and is only granted when risks cannot be reasonably controlled by using step 1 or 2.
-It is only granted following the risk assessment process and on agreement between you and your employer.
+It is only granted following the risk assessment process and on agreement between the employee and the employer.

-You should tell your manager about advice from your doctor or midwife that affects the pregnancy risk assessment.
+The pregnant employee should inform their manager of any medical advice from their doctor or midwife that may affect the pregnancy risk assessment.

-Your manager should review the risk assessment throughout your pregnancy.
+The manager should review the risk assessment intermittently throughout the pregnancy.

 Working safely during pregnancy